O'Connor (ACT)

 O'Connor displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-In O'Connor, as per the latest Census evaluation, 65.9% of dwellings were houses with the remaining 34.1% comprising semi-detached homes, apartments, and other types.
-This contrasts with the Australian Capital Territory's figures of 39.3% houses and 60.7% other dwellings.
-Home ownership in O'Connor stood at 31.8%, with mortgaged dwellings at 29.2% and rented ones at 39.0%.
+In O'Connor, as per the latest Census evaluation, 65.9% of dwellings were houses while 34.1% consisted of other types such as semi-detached homes and apartments.
+This compares to the Australian Capital Territory's figures of 63.3% houses and 36.7% other dwellings.
+Home ownership in O'Connor stood at 31.8%, with mortgaged properties making up 29.2% and rented dwellings accounting for 39.0%.
 The median monthly mortgage repayment was $2,500, exceeding the Australian Capital Territory average of $2,080.
-The median weekly rent in O'Connor was $451, compared to the Australian Capital Territory's $476.
-Nationally, O'Connor's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+The median weekly rent in O'Connor was recorded at $451, slightly higher than the Australian Capital Territory's figure of $450.
+Nationally, O'Connor's median monthly mortgage repayments were significantly higher than the Australian average of $1,863, while median weekly rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing